-In February I speak to a couple of Moms groups about sex in preparation for Valentine’s Day.
-It has been years since my 4 girls were babies, and much of it seems like a fog.
-Sex definitely was not at the top of my priority list and I have been thinking about what I wish I had done differently to navigate through baby land.
-The place I would start would be having a conversation about touch.
+I often speak to young Moms about the importance of keeping sex alive even while raising kids.
+It has been years since my 4 girls were babies, and much of it seems like a fog, but sex definitely was not at the top of my priority list.
+I have been thinking about what I wish I had done differently to navigate through baby land.
+One of my biggest mistakes was limiting non-sexual touch.

 I remember spending long days at home chasing little kids, wiping noses, reading with a full lap of girls, and rocking babies to sleep.
 When my husband arrived home, the last thing I wanted was for him to touch me – especially if it might lead to sex.
 And so I kept my distance from him.
 I didn’t linger with my kisses, I didn’t cuddle too long before I rolled away from him in bed, and I pushed him away.

-I suppose part of my reasoning was to protect my husband.
+Ultimately I wanted to protect my husband.
 I didn’t want to lead him on and later disappoint him.
-But what it really did was train my husband to expect sex on the days that I allowed him to touch me.
+But limiting non-sexual touch, not only impacted my drive, but trained my husband to expect sex on the days that I allowed him to touch me.
+And his expectations for sex after non-sexual turned me off even more.
 So the pattern began.

 Here is the problem

 I think our husbands miss the non-sexual touch as much as we do.
 Who else touches your husband besides you?
-Men say they need sex, but maybe they say that because it is the only time we touch them.
-Maybe they really just need to be touched.
+If we only touch our husband when we have sex, is it possible one reason they crave sex is simply because they feel starved for touch.
+Men say they need sex, but maybe they really just need to be touched.

 All Day Love Affair